-He went on to held positions at Texas Christian University, Texas A & M University, and the University of Central Arkansas before being named director of the Donaghey Student Center at the University of Arkansas in Little Rock.
+He went on to hold positions at Texas Christian University, Texas A & M University, and the University of Central Arkansas before being named director of the Donaghey Student Center at the University of Arkansas in Little Rock.
 Once at UALR, Dr. Hampton served in numerous student services capacities.
 His most recent appointment at UALR was Vice Provost for Student Affairs.
 In this position, Dr. Hampton served as the chief student affairs officer and led the student development and student life programs, including judicial affairs, budgetary and administrative services.
 In addition to working as a higher education administrator, Dr. Hampton was a member of the Board of Trustees for Arkansas Baptist College.

 Dr. Hampton earned his doctorate in higher education from the University of Arkansas at Little Rock.
 He also is a graduate of the Harvard Institute of Management and Leadership in Education at Harvard University and the College Business Management Institute (CBMI) at the University of Kentucky.

 On June 12, 2014, Dr. Hampton was named the tenth president of Lane College by the Lane College Board of Trustees.
 In his role, he serves as the chief executive officer of the college and provides overall management of the college’s activities.

 He is a member of Old Hickory Rotary Club and St. Paul CME Church.
 He and his wife, Susan, are the parents of three children: Elise, Crystal and Logan III.